-In family photos, have you ever noticed a golden glow in your child’s eye?
-California mom Megan Webber saw just that in shots of her 5-year-old son, Benjamin.
-And, based on what she discovered, she’s sharing her family’s story – in a campaign called Know the Glow.
+California mom Megan Webber saw this very sign in snapshots of her then-5-year-old son, Benjamin.
+And, based on what she discovered, she begansharing her family’s story – in a campaign called Know the Glow.

 An innocent discovery